 At the same time, gently remind them of your need for time, space and encouragement as you progress through each six-week block.
 Tell them now as part of your planning process.

 Another helpful contact

-As well as the people within your accountability network, there’s another important person to contact; your Student Success Advisor.
+As well as the people within your accountability network, there’s another important person to contact; your Student Support Advisor.
 Why wait until your degree is nearly complete to benefit from their experience, knowledge and guidance?
-Your Student Success Advisor will help you create a tailored study plan, ensuring your preparation is thorough and that you’ve considered all the variables for study success.
+Your Student Support Advisor will help you create a tailored study plan, ensuring your preparation is thorough and that you’ve considered all the variables for study success.